Southwark Park's gates open daily at 7.30am. Closing times vary throughout the year; see our opening times page.

 History of the park

-In 2001, the park underwent a major refurbishment with £2.5m from the Heritage Lottery Funds.
-A replica of the 1833 bandstand from the Great Exhibition was replaced.
+In 2001, the park underwent a major refurbishment with £2.5m from the Heritage Lottery Fund.

 Help us improve Southwark Park

 We’d love to hear your thoughts on the improvements we're proposing to the cafe, toilets and other facilities, as well as options for landscaping the nursery site close to Gomm Road.
-You can find out more for the future of the park here.
+Find out more about the future of the park.

 Located in Bermondsey, Southwark Park offers fantastic wide-open spaces, perfect for playing games, picnics, walking or just enjoying the scenery.